Feature

 Verify your first 100 emails free.

 Sign up in under 30 seconds.
-Paste your first list, hit verify, see the real SMTP-level result in seconds.
+Paste a list, hit verify, see the real SMTP-level result with a 0–100 deliverability score.

 Filter disposables free